 - Any problems and/or issues reported by Customer will be resolved within the restoration time specified in the Commercial Agreement.
 Restoration Time starts from the time Adverity becomes aware of the respective problem/issue.

 - Customer Support does not include Implementation/Professional Services/Managed Services, programming, detailed or specialized maintenance, provision of enhancements, or support in different components that are not part of the Application Services.

 IV.1.
 Service Fees

 Customer shall pay all fees specified in all Commercial Agreements executed hereunder.
 Except as otherwise specified in the Commercial Agreement, fees are based on the Services purchased and not actual usage.
 The Services purchased cannot be decreased during the relevant Subscription Term.

-Customer shall reimburse Adverity for reasonable travel and other out-of-pocket expenses incurred in conjunction with the Professional Services.
+Customer shall reimburse Adverity for reasonable travel and other out-of-pocket expenses incurred in conjunction with the Professional Services or Managed Services.

 IV.3.
 Invoicing and Payment

 Adverity shall invoice Customer for all Services listed in the Commercial Agreement for the initial Subscription Term and any renewal Subscription Term(s) as set forth in Section X.2.
 Adverity will invoice Customer in advance and otherwise in accordance with the relevant Commercial Agreement.
 Unless otherwise stated in the Commercial Agreement, invoiced charges are due net 30 days from the invoice date.
 Customer is responsible for providing complete and accurate billing and contact information to Adverity and notifying Adverity of any changes to such information.